 The station will consist of five modules:

-• Base Module — living quarters for the crew.
+- Base module — living compartments for the crew.

-The main difference between ROS and the ISS is its high-latitude orbit (96.8°).
-This will allow observation of the entire territory of Russia, including the Arctic, which is critical for monitoring climate and the Northern Sea Route.
-However, such an orbit will increase radiation exposure, which will require enhanced protection of equipment and the crew.
+The main difference between ROS and the ISS is the high-latitude orbit (96.8°).
+This will allow observing the entire territory of Russia, including the Arctic, which is critical for monitoring the climate and the Northern Sea Route.
+However, this orbit will increase the radiation load, which will require enhanced protection of equipment and crew.

 Read more on the topic: